stackhpc/ansible-slurm-appliance/ansible/roles/cvmfs_server/README.md

 cvmfs_srv_device: /dev/vdb
 ```

-**NB:** Hardcoding the path is only safe if a single volume is attached, else
+**NB:** Hardcoding the device path is only safe if a single volume is attached,
-the ordering of devices is not guaranteed after reboots etc.
+else the ordering of devices is not guaranteed after reboots etc.

 Note Ark credentials or a local Pulp server must also be configured as referenced
 above.